petrapoklukar/EWB_Openhack2019/README.md

 ![Image of the Web version](https://github.com/petrapoklukar/EWB_Openhack2019/blob/master/Webverison_Example.png)

 ### Technical Details
-- The EWBFlow platform is running on a [Microsoft Azure server](https://azure.microsoft.com/en-us/).
+- The EWBFlow platform is an Ubuntu instance running on a [Microsoft Azure server](https://azure.microsoft.com/en-us/).
 The estimated cost for EWB to use Azure Virtual MAchine would be ~50$ per month but any other cloud service provider could be used instead.
 The virtual machine includes the database for storing all the user and project information.
-- The Web server is Apache2 running on Ubuntu
+- The Web server is Apache2
 - The XMPP chat server is [Prosody IM](https://prosody.im/).
 - The chat client is [Conversejs](https://conversejs.org/)
 - The q&a forum is [Question2Answer](https://www.question2answer.org/)